SCOLIOSIS

 Common Forms of Scoliosis

-What are the Symptoms of Scoliosis?
+What Are The Symptoms of Scoliosis?

 A curved spine can exist as a hidden disorder with no obvious signs of curvature, or it can cause great discomfort, pain, and disability.
 Some patients have undetected curvature of the spine for years until the curve starts to increase in size, causing pain and difficulty.
 “We think of scoliosis as being a childhood disease.
-However, in fact, most commonly, curvatures of the spine are diagnosed in the juvenile and adolescent stages.
+However, most commonly, curvatures of the spine are diagnosed in the juvenile and adolescent stages.
 These are children aged 8, 9, 10, 11, and 12 years of age,” observes Dr. Hostin.
 “However, adult-onset or degenerative scoliosis, which we think develops as a result of disc degeneration, probably comprises an entirely separate entity from what we commonly think of as adolescent scoliosis.”
 Some symptoms include:

 • A shoulder blade that appears higher than the other